MLH-Fellowship/project-boisterous-baboons/README.md

 ## Our Stack

-This website was built using HTML, Jinja2, CSS, and Javascript on the front-end, and the back-end was built using Python and Flask.
+This website was built using HTML, Jinja2, CSS, and JavaScript on the front-end, and the back-end was built using Python and Flask.
 This project also utilizes a MySQL database server, which is required for testing and deployment.
+Docker can also be used to run this project(details below)

 ## Getting Started

-Currently you can only see the website on a local server (It is recommended to use the VSCode IDE).

 The first step is to clone the repository onto your local machine:
 ```bash